Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 Are home warranty premiums tax-deductible for rental properties?

-Yes — home warranty premiums and service fees are generally considered deductible rental operating expenses under IRS Schedule E. Because the warranty directly supports the maintenance and habitability of income-producing property, the IRS typically allows landlords to deduct these costs in the year they are paid.
-Always consult with a tax professional to confirm deductibility based on your specific tax situation and how the property is classified.
+Yes.
+Home warranty premiums and service fees are generally considered deductible rental operating expenses under IRS Schedule E, typically listed under "Insurance" or "Other expenses."
+Because the warranty directly supports the maintenance and habitability of income-producing property, the IRS allows landlords to deduct these costs in the year they are paid.
+For mixed-use properties, you must allocate the cost between personal and rental use.
+Always consult a tax professional to confirm deductibility based on your specific situation.

 Compare Home Warranty Options in Ohio